sonalsharma1108/React-MemoryGame/README.md

 ## Instructions

--Click on a card
+* Click on a card
--Keep revealing cards and working your memory to remember each unveiled card.
+* Keep revealing cards and working your memory to remember each unveiled card.
--Match cards properly with less moves and in faster time
+* Match cards properly with less moves and in faster time